Skip to the content.

 Acknowledgments

-The non-kNN stochastic matrices used in the material are courtesy of Tiancheng Liu.
 The experiments were carried out with the assistance of Pantazis Vouzaksakis and Xenofon Theodoridis.